-- Shaker & Spoon (Cocktail Box): This monthly subscription comes with everything you need to make 12 drinks (4 of three different recipes).
-Each month, the recipient needs to purchase one bottle of the featured spirit.
-You can read my full review here, and save $10 off your subscription with this link.
+- Shaker & Spoon: This monthly subscription comes with everything you need to make 12 drinks (three different recipes).
+Each month, the recipient needs to purchase a bottle of the featured spirit.
+Read my full review of a year’s worth of boxes here, and save $10 off your subscription with the code COCKTAILSAWAY.

-- Flaviar: I have yet to try out this service, but not because it’s something I wouldn’t like.
-They offer Tasting Boxes so two people can sample three spirits without investing in a whole bottle.
+- Flaviar: This subscription service offers Tasting Boxes that allow two people to sample three spirits.
+You can choose from a variety of spirits including whiskey, rum, and tequila.
 You can choose from a Club Membership or just order by the box or by the bottle.

-- Boozy Botanicals: With a range of delicious flavors from Lavender Earl Grey to Three Pepper, these fancy simple syrups make drinks easy.
-Just add two ounces of a spirit to 0.5-0.75 ounces of Boozy syrup, shake with ice, and you’re done!
+- Boozy Botanicals: With a range of delicious flavors from Lavender Earl Grey to Three Pepper, these fancy simple syrups from Kansas City make drinks easy.
+Just add two ounces of a spirit to 0.5-0.75 ounces of Boozy syrup, shake with ice, and you’re done.